Rishabh-sx/News-Stand/README.md

 Common Project Information

--App conforms to common standards found in the Android Nanodegree General Project Guidelines -App is written solely in the Java Programming Language -App utilizes stable release versions of all libraries, Gradle, and Android Studio.
+- App conforms to common standards found in the Android Nanodegree General Project Guidelines
+- App is written solely in the Java Programming Language
+- App utilizes stable release versions of all libraries, Gradle, and Android Studio.

 Core Platform Development